- New blogs arriving in 2021

 A massive thank you to everyone that has supported the campaign, you have all been truly amazing, and thank you for your ongoing support as we continue to seek to protect Warren Farm as a vital biodiversity gain for the borough, in line with the Mayor’s strategy at a time of dire climate change.

-A Full May update will be coming soon, when we have more details as to how things are to be concluded.
+A Full update will be coming soon, as to how things are to be concluded and we are legally allowed to provide more details publicly.

 Please return for more information, and a full statement when matters are eventually finalised #watchthisgreenspace.